r-a-dobson/seasonal-forecasting-quelea/README.md

 In this repository, we provide code and data for generating seasonal forecasts of red-billed quelea (*Quelea* *quelea*) distribution suitability up to seven months ahead.

 Our code is highly flexible.
 In this first step, you can specify the:
- - `Spatial extent:` country or countries to forecast across (or your own custom `sf` polygon).
-Please note all SDMs are trained on Quelea quelea lathamii records from southern Africa countries.
+ - `Spatial extent:` country or countries to generate seasonal forecasts across (or provide your own custom `sf` polygon).
+Please note all species distribution models (SDMs) are trained on *Quelea quelea lathamii* records from southern Africa.

 - `Spatial resolution:` given in degrees, this value specifies the spatial resolution for the output seasonal forecasts.

 - `Temporal extent:` the month and year to initiate the seasonal forecast.
+European Centre for Medium-Range Weather Forecasts (ECMWF)
-ECMWF SEAS5 forecasts have an initial date of the 1st of each month, and run for 7 months.
+ SEAS5 forecasts have an initial date of the 1st of each month, and run for 7 months.
 These data are released on the 5th of each month.
 We recommend choosing the closest available month.